 - Addressing structural issues affecting the vagus such as cervical instability, tongue tie, etc. with appropriate specialists.

 - Because of the bidirectional nature of the vagus nerve, a healthy microbiome is key.
 While there’s growing evidence that gut bacteria improves mood and lowers anxiety by affecting the activity of the vagus, you’ve probably done your own research.
 When you’re eating sugar and carbs, you likely feel more stressed and irritable.
+This is likely due to problematic microbes thriving on sugar and carbs.
+The more there are, the more toxins our body is perceiving as a threat and the more our sympathetic (fight or flight) system is working and our parasympathetic (vagus) is not.
 When you’re "eating clean," you're likely more calm and and more patient with those around you.
-This is likely due to problematic microbes thriving on sugar and carbs.
-The more there are, the more toxins our body is perceiving as a threat and the more our sympathetic system is working and our parasympathetic is not.

 STILL WANT TO USE YOUR BRAIN?

 If after all of the above, you still insist on using your thinking brain, then use it to make a habit of sitting yourself down in a quiet space and exercising your vagus nerve.
 Your ability to access calm is always with you.
 Practice and you will become less reactive physically and emotionally and when you do become stressed, you'll recover and return to balance more quickly.
 This takes time.